 c) Declination of Vaccine

-1) Health care employees may decline to accept the offer of vaccination for reasons including the following:
+1) A health care employee may decline the offer of vaccination if:

-B) Vaccination is against the person's religious beliefs;
+B) the vaccination is against the employee's religious belief; or

 d) Unavailability of Vaccine.
 A health care setting shall not be required to offer influenza vaccination when the vaccine is unavailable for purchase, shipment or administration by a third party, or when complying with an order of the Department that restricts the use of the vaccine.
 A health care setting shall offer to provide or arrange for influenza vaccination for health care employees as soon as the vaccine becomes available.